pcardune/handlebars-loader/README.md

 All templates and partials are PRE-COMPILED.
 Just like jade-loader, the pre-compiled templates and a minimal Handlebars runtime ONLY are added to your script by webpack, so the size of the final output is minimal and the runtime performance of using the templates is maximal.

+The filename, e.g. file.handlebars, determines the template key used.
+For example, file.txt.handlebars results in Handlebars.templates['file.txt'] being added.
+The same goes for partials: if you use `require("handlebars?partial!your-partial.handlebars")`, you would reference `{{^your-partial}}` to get at it, as the key is derived from the filename.

 See [`webpack`](https://github.com/webpack/webpack) documentation for more information regarding loaders.

 ## Full example